 The gloves obviously provide some added dexterity, which can be a game-changer especially for older kids.
 We have several winter hand-wear options laying around our house, and the Jan and Jul gloves are always what my kids reach for first!
 They don’t have the same wrist cinch as the mittens, but they do have a nice, snug elastic cuff that keeps out snow.

 Looking for more extra warmth?
-Try layering a Toasty-Dry Trapper Hat underneath the hood of the play suit or rain jacket!
+Try layering an Insulated Winter Trapper Hat underneath the hood of the play suit or rain jacket!

-The Puddle-Dry rain boots are an awesome classic rain boot with easy-on handles and enough height to handle puddle stomping.
+The Rubber Rain Boots are an awesome classic rain boot with easy-on handles and enough height to handle puddle stomping.
 They also come with a bonus micro fleece insole for extra warmth in colder conditions.
 And as with all Jan and Jul products, they come in plenty of fun colors and pattern options!

-If you want to keep toes warm in colder, drier conditions then the Toasty-Dry booties and Toasty Dry Puffy winter boots (available in both regular and tall) are water-resistant options from Jan and Jul that have thicker lining and solid traction.
+If you want to keep toes warm in colder, drier conditions check out the Insulated Ankle Booties and Tall Puffy Winter Boots.
+These boots are water-resistant options from Jan & Jul that have a thicker lining and solid traction.

-We have been super impressed with Jan & Jul rain gear.
-It is perfect for climates that tend to be both cold and wet OR the shoulder seasons (fall and spring).
+We have been super impressed with Jan & Jul Rainwear.
+It is perfect for climates that tend to be both cold and wet OR for the shoulder seasons (fall and spring).
 More temperate climates like the Pacific Northwest could get away with using it all year long.

-Jan & Jul is available on Amazon and for purchase on their site.
+Jan & Jul is available on Amazon and at JanandJul.com.

 Related Articles: